Shirley Bassey: 1970s

-1980–1999: Semi-retirement and continued success
+1980s

 Throughout most of the 1980s, Bassey focused on charitable work and performing occasional concert tours throughout Europe, Australia, and the United States.
 She had ended her contract with United Artists, whose former record division was now part of EMI, and began what she referred to as "semi-retirement".
 Bassey recorded an album entitled All by Myself (1982) and made a TV special for Thames Television called A Special Lady with guest Robert Goulet.
 Around this time she recorded a duet with the French film actor Alain Delon, "Thought I'd Ring You" (1983).
 Bassey was now recording far less often but an album of her most famous songs, I Am What I Am (1984), was recorded with the London Symphony Orchestra (LSO) conducted by Carl Davis.
 This was followed by a single and video to support the London Tourist Board, "There's No Place Like London" (1986), which was co-written by Lynsey de Paul and Gerard Kenny.
 She recorded an album of James Bond themes, The Bond Collection in 1987, but was apparently unhappy with the results so she declined to release it.
 (Five years later it was released anyway, Bassey sued in court, and all unsold copies were withdrawn.)

 Bassey provided vocals for Swiss artists Yello on "The Rhythm Divine" (1987), a song co-written by Scottish singer Billy Mackenzie.
 An album sung entirely in Spanish, La Mujer was released in 1989.

+1990s

-In the latter mid-1980s Bassey had started working with a vocal coach, a former opera singer, and her album Keep the Music Playing (1991) displayed a grand, operatic pop style on several songs (perhaps also influenced by her album with the LSO seven years earlier).
+Bassey had started working with a vocal coach, a former opera singer, and her album Keep the Music Playing (1991) displayed a grand, operatic pop style on several songs (perhaps also influenced by her album with the LSO seven years earlier).